Exiled1/CS344/Assignment_04/README.md

     - Technically, for small values of K, processes should be faster, however with a larger value of K over a larger amount of data, threads should win out in terms of processing speed.
 Since the time to spawn a thread is negligable since the sort process should take longer to complete than the thread takes to spawn.
     - Did it surprise me?
-Not really, it's a
+Not really, it's a common thing since all of the buffers are awaiting the previous buffer to return its data before starting its own processing

 Are there benefits to using threads vs processes:
 Yes, there are definitely benefits to using threads over processes, since sharing resources as inner process